Don’t feel like cooking this Thanksgiving? These restaurants are offering complete pre-cooked feasts to-go - NewsBreak

 Cracker Barrel

-Cracker Barrel’s holiday offerings include turkey dinners for families small and semi-large, with traditional feasts (a main, sides, desserts) that serve up to 10 people.
-Additional family-style sides can be purchased as add-ons, just in case the crowd is feeling extra hungry.Thanksgiving store closings: These retailers will be closed for the holiday
+Cracker Barrel ’s holiday offerings include turkey dinners for families small and semi-large, with traditional feasts (a main, sides, desserts) that serve up to 10 people.
+Additional family-style sides can be purchased as add-ons, just in case the crowd is feeling extra hungry.Longest partial lunar eclipse of century to occur Friday morning: How to watch

 Golden Corral